 Encompasses pre-professional development and job preparation.
-Our members' involvement in the Ohio Student Education Association as Aspiring Educators increases their ability to become quality teachers.
+Our members' involvement in Ohio Education Association Aspiring Educators increases their ability to become quality teachers.

 SOCIAL JUSTICE

 Includes a vision of a society in which the distribution of resources is equitable and all members are physically and psychologically safe and secure.